 After giving Blackstarr and Gwythion time to say goodbye to their newborn son, Nestro vanished with the baby.
 With his departure the others suddenly seemed to revive from lethargy.
 Lady Lunar, Genia, Alyssa, Moonman, Ron-Avon, Queen Bee, and Star Sapphire had all stood transfixed by the power of the strange Clockworker.

-“We’ve lost!” cried Genia.
-“We’ve lost a source of power that would have given us a cosmos to shape!”
+“We have lost!” cried Genia.
+“Gone is a source of power that would have given us a cosmos to shape!”

 The silence that followed her words was broken when Ron-Avon said, “When order is restored here, I’ll be glad to drop off you lovely ladies — and gentleman — back on Earth!
 I’ve been meaning to look up a certain friend there for some time now!”